1 Production: Can we end hunger?

 Measuring poverty

 There are enormous disparities in the average level of production available to support the needs of Americans and Yemenis.
 Yet both countries have problems with hunger (although to varying degrees).
 This is because of inequality within countries and insufficient resources available to certain individuals and households.
 There are a variety of ways to measure poverty, when people do not have enough resources to meet their basic needs.
 In a later chapter, we examine poverty in the United States, and anti-poverty policies, including anti-hunger programs, in detail.
 For now, we will look at one measure of poverty—the percentage of people living on less than $2.15 per day.
-Taking into account price differences across country, this is considered a measure of extreme poverty.
-The good news is that extreme poverty has decreased over time in every single region of the globe (Figure 1.7[35]).
-Despite a rising global population, there are fewer people living in extreme poverty than there were 20 years ago.[36]
+Taking into account price differences across countries, this is considered a measure of extreme poverty.
+The good news is that extreme poverty has decreased over time in almost every single region of the globe (Figure 1.7[36]).
+Despite a rising global population, there are fewer people living in extreme poverty than there were 20 years ago.[37]
 Although we have not solved world hunger, and no region or country has zero poverty, we have, globally, made major progress.

 Figure 1.7.
 Extreme poverty rates (percentage of population living on less than $2.15 per day) by region.
 Notes: in 2017 international dollars, adjusted for price differences across countries and time.